rowlandcoping/smokingbuns/TESTING.md

 HEADERS:

-I ensured that header tags were ordered sequentially, without skipping.
+I ensured that heading tags were ordered sequentially, without skipping.
 This involved a great deal of work adjusting their associated media queries, esepecially on the 'about' page.

 RESULTS: